DataDog/dd-trace-rb/docs/UpgradeGuide.md

 Use of `active_root_span` has been removed.

-### Distributed tracing
+<h3 id="1.0-trace-api-distributed">Distributed tracing</h3>

 Previously, distributed tracing required building new `Datadog::Context` objects, then replacing the context within the tracer.

 Instead, users utilize `TraceDigest` objects derived from a trace.
 This object represents the state of a trace.
-It can be used to propagate a trace across execution boundaries (processes, threads), or to continue a trace locally.
+It can be used to propagate a trace across execution boundaries (processes, threads) or to continue a trace locally.

 ```ruby
 ### Old 0.x ###